 Men in the Movement against Sexual Violence: This workshop focuses specifically on the role of men in the movement against sexual violence.
 Themes of the workshop include 1) Myths and facts about male victims of sexual violence; 2) Exploration of concept of masculinity and its role in the movement against sexual assault; 3) how to engage men as active bystanders, allies and advocates in the movement against sexual assault.

-This 6-hour sexual assault, intimate partner violence and stalking prevention and student support training is offered to committed student leaders interested in taking a STAND against gender-based violence in the UCLA community by learning how to intervene as a bystander when the potential for violence occurs.
+CARE Certificate Training: This 6-hour sexual assault, intimate partner violence and stalking prevention and student support training is offered to committed student leaders interested in taking a STAND against gender-based violence in the UCLA community by learning how to intervene as a bystander when the potential for violence occurs.
 This training will help students to learn key bystander intervention principles to prevent violence and how to respond and support students who have been victimized, including information on medical and psychological treatment options and reporting options available to students.

 Training topics include: Overview of sexual violence prevention, information on intimate partner violence, stalking and information on Men in the Movement against sexual assault.
 In addition, students are provided with advanced training from the Rape Treatment Center.
 Please see the CARE website at counseling.ucla.edu/CARE for more information on upcoming training dates.

-CARE offers the opportunity for UCLA staff and graduate students to become trained as CARE educators, who provide student workshops on campus, specifically “It’s On us to STAND”.
+Train the Educator: CARE offers the opportunity for UCLA staff and graduate students to become trained as CARE educators, who provide student workshops on campus, specifically “It’s On us to STAND”.
 This 2-hour “Train the Educator” trainings are held twice per quarter.
 This training agenda additionally includes: 1) information on rape culture and consent; 2) bystander intervention skill-building; 3) Training on how to respond to frequently asked questions by students.

-Please contact email@example.com for more information on training dates or to sign up.
+For all workshops and trainings discussed, please contact email@example.com for more information on training dates or to sign up.